2018 Minority Mental Health Awareness Summit

 Mental Health First Aid Training will be offered as a Pre-Summit Training on July 11, 2018.
 Mental Health First Aid is an 8 hour public education program that teaches participants the risk factors and warning signs of a variety of mental health challenges common among adolescents.

-Continuing Education Units (CEUs) are available by attending the Minority Mental Health Awareness Summit.
+Six Continuing Education Units (CEUs) are available by attending the Minority Mental Health Awareness Summit.
 Additional CEUs are available through Pre-Summit training scheduled for July 11, 2018.
-Stay tuned for more information.
+To participate, please select one of the trainings listed below:

 Dr. Carlos P. Hipolito-Delgado is our opening keynote speaker.
 He serves as Associate Professor in Counseling at the University of Colorado Denver.
 He is co-editor of the counseling text Elements of Culture in Counseling.
 His research interests include the ethnic identity development of Chicanas/os and Latinas/os, the effects of internalized racism on communities of color, training to improve the cultural competence of counselors, and the sociopolitical development of students of color.
 He has received research grants from the American Educational Research Association, the Spencer Foundation, and the Hewlett Foundation to study the sociopolitical development and civic engagement of students.
 Dr. Hipolito-Delgado is currently leading a team investigating factors that impact the recruitment and retention of students of color in counselor education.